Spider monkey: Diet

 Geoffroy's spider monkey (Ateles geoffroyi) browsing, showing the exceptionally long limbs that give them their name.

 Spider monkeys eat fleshy fruits 71 to 83 percent of the time.
 They can live for long periods on only one or two kinds of fruits and nuts.
 They eat the fruits of many big forest trees, and because they swallow fruits whole, the seeds are eventually excreted and fertilized by the feces.
 Studies show the diet of spider monkeys changes their reproductive, social, and physical behavioral patterns.
 Most feeding happens from dawn to 10 am.
 Afterward, the adults rest while the young play.
 Through the rest of the day, they may feed infrequently until around 10 pm.
 If food is scarce, they may eat insects, leaves, bird eggs, bark and honey.

-Spider monkeys have a unique way of getting food: a lead female is generally responsible for finding food sources.
-If she cannot find enough food for the group, it splits into smaller groups that forage separately.
-The traveling groups have four to nine animals.
+Spider monkeys have a unique way of getting food: a dominant female is generally responsible for leading the searches for food.
+During the search for food, a regular group of spider monkeys will split into groups of 3, each led by the dominant female.
 Each group is closely associated with its territory.
-If the group is big, it spreads out.